smadjid/CoReaDa/README.md

 </dl>

 ## License
-We believe that coreada  should be free and easy to integrate within your existing projects so we chose [The MIT License](http://opensource.org/licenses/MIT)
+We believe that such tools  should be free and easy to integrate within existing projects so we chose [The MIT License](http://opensource.org/licenses/MIT)